 The V Foundation

-The V Foundation for Cancer Research was founded by ESPN and legendary basketball coach Jim Valvano with one goal in mind: to achieve victory over cancer.
-Since its inception in 1993, the V Foundation has awarded over $200 million in cancer research grants across the state and nation.
-Our goal is to save lives by funding breakthrough science that will lead to better preventions, earlier detections and ultimately more cures.
-But none of this will happen overnight.
+The V Foundation for Cancer Research was founded by ESPN and legendary basketball coach Jim Valvano with one goal in mind: to achieve Victory Over Cancer®.
+Since its inception in 1993, the V Foundation has awarded over $200 million in cancer research grants nationwide.
+Our goal is to save lives by funding the most innovative science.
+Our researchers are learning things like how to detect cancer earlier and how to stop the cancer but keep the patient healthy.
+Our work is urgent.
 For the V Foundation, and for all who have been personally affected by cancer, there’s not a moment to lose.